danhdav/danhdav.github.io/README.md

 - AWS Cloud Practicioner
 - ISC2 Certified in Cybersecurity
 - Google IT Support Professional

-I will also do simulations (Forage) or specific programs by companies for learning about a role(s) as well.
+I also do simulations (Forage) or specific programs by companies for learning about a role(s) as well.